SnailCharger/davan690.github.io/_posts/2016-03-10-feedback-beginning.md

 <div style="padding:5px; text-align:center; background-color:lightblue;">
   <div class="banner-content">
     <p>As I am building this website and the resources surrounding my statistics work I will have and continue to made mistakes and miss points.
-I look forward to the feedback but am definetly a little worried.</p>
+I look forward to the feedback but am definitely a little worried.</p>

 </div>
 </div>